 “There remains a real unmet need for culturally relevant programming for an English-speaking Hispanic audience,” Schwimmer said.
 “There’s an enormous amount of English-language consumption by Latinos.
 It’s the fastest growing segment by far, there’s none even close.”

 Other media companies are targeting the same audience.
 Walt Disney Co.
-(DIS), the world’s biggest media company, and Univision Communications Inc., the biggest Spanish-language broadcaster in the U.S., announced plans in May to start an English-language cable-news channel for Hispanic audiences by the end of the year.
+(DIS:US), the world’s biggest media company, and Univision Communications Inc., the biggest Spanish-language broadcaster in the U.S., announced plans in May to start an English-language cable-news channel for Hispanic audiences by the end of the year.

 NuvoTV displayed six new shows at the annual upfront meetings with advertisers in May, in preparation for the TV season that starts next month, Schwimmer said.
 About half the network’s schedule is original programming and the channel plans to invest in scripted shows, he said.